dune-project/dune-testpypi/README.md

 The test is run in a temporary folder below the 'testing' folder.
-Be aware that there is no checking done at the moment and also no software / python package is installed so everything must be available, i.e., scikit-build.
+Be aware that there is no checking done at the moment and also no software / python package is installed so everything must be available, e.g., 'scikit-buildi'.

 Folder Structure
 ----------------